 Chris Meininger–Chris was honored to be one of the founders of The Warrior Run in memory of Jim Miller.
 For the past twenty-four years, Chris has been the investment advisor for The HillStreet Funds, five private investment partnerships based in Cincinnati that focus on providing junior capital to middle market companies on a nationwide basis.
 Chris received his undergraduate degree from Columbia University and his M.B.A. from Columbia’s Graduate School of Business.

 Dr. Ann Saluke–is a graduate of the College of Mount St Joseph, the University of Cincinnati College of Medicine and the Cincinnati Children’s Pediatric Residency Training Program.
 She practiced for over 30 years as a community pediatrician with Anderson Hills Pediatrics.
-Since retiring from practice, she works part time with the Childrens Home of Cincinnati as a provider of behavioral/mental health services in Cincinnati Public Schools.
+After retiring from practice she worked for 4 years with the Children’s Home of Cincinnati doing behavioral and mental health evaluations in Cincinnati Public Schools.

 Tara Scarborough–PsyD, is a licensed psychologist, who is connected to the mission of the Warrior Run on both a professional and personal level.
 She is the Executive Director at the University of Cincinnati’s Counseling & Psychological Services and is the parent of two teenage daughters.
 Tara has interest in creating environments where young people feel supported in their recovery through community wellness initiates.
 Dr. Scarborough is currently completing her MHSA at Xavier, and hopes to make contributions to the board with her clinical expertise and population health interests.